A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Safe Probabilistic Invariance Verification for Discrete-time Systems

-then $\mathbb{P}^{\infty}\big(\exists k\in \mathbb{N}. \bm{\phi}^{\bm{x}_0}_{\pi}(k) \in \mathcal{X}_{unsafe}\mid \bm{x}_0\in \mathcal{X}_0\big)\leq 1-\epsilon_1$.
-Thus, $\mathbb{P}^{\infty}\big(\forall k\in \mathbb{N}. \bm{\phi}^{\bm{x}_0}_{\pi}(k) \in \mathcal{X}\mid \bm{x}_0\in \mathcal{X}_0\big)\geq \epsilon_1$. \end{proposition}
+then $\mathbb{P}^{\infty}\big(\exists k\in \mathbb{N}. \bm{\phi}^{\bm{x}_0}_{\pi}(k) \in \mathcal{X}_{unsafe}\big)\leq 1-\epsilon_1$, $\forall \bm{x}_0\in \mathcal{X}_0$.
+Thus, $\mathbb{P}^{\infty}\big(\forall k\in \mathbb{N}. \bm{\phi}^{\bm{x}_0}_{\pi}(k) \in \mathcal{X}\big)\geq \epsilon_1$, $\forall \bm{x}_0\in \mathcal{X}_0$ . \end{proposition}

-Similarly, a sufficient condition for determining upper bounds of the liveness probability can be obtained straightforwardly from Theorem 16 in \cite{anand2022k}.
+Similarly, a sufficient condition for determining upper bounds of the liveness probabilities can be obtained straightforwardly from Theorem 16 in \cite{anand2022k}.
 However, finding a robust invariant set $\Omega$, except for the trivial case of $\Omega = \mathbb{R}^n$, can be challenging and computationally intensive for many systems, if it even exists.
-However, when $\Omega = \mathbb{R}^n$ in Proposition \ref{direct_lower}, the resulting constraint \eqref{direct_lower_c} may be too strong, leading to an overly conservative lower bound.
+On the other hand, when $\Omega = \mathbb{R}^n$ in Proposition \ref{direct_lower}, the resulting constraint \eqref{direct_lower_c} may be too strong, leading to an overly conservative lower bound.
 We use an example to illustrate this below. \begin{example} In this example we consider a computer-based model, which is modified from the reversed-time Van der Pol oscillator based on Euler's method with the time step 0.01: